 NOTE 1—The TWT element is used for a peer-to-peer TWT agreement only to determine the timing parameters of the peer-to-peer TWT schedule.

-(#3150)An HE AP that has dot11ChannelUsageActivated equal to true and supports negotiating a peer-to-peer TWT schedule that is requested by a non-AP STA to establish a noninfrastructure BSS(#3349) or an off- channel TDLS direct link shall set to 1 the (#3022)Peer-to-peer TWT Support field of the Extended Capabilities elements that it transmits.
+(#3150)An HE AP that has dot11ChannelUsageActivated equal to true and supports negotiating a peer-to-peer TWT schedule that is requested by a non-AP STA to establish a channel-usage-aidable BSS(#3349) or an off- channel TDLS direct link shall set to 1 the (#3022)Peer-to-peer TWT Support field of the Extended Capabilities elements that it transmits.

 (#1024)NOTE 2—An HE AP has dot11TWTOptionImplemented equal to true and has the TWT Responder Support subfield set to 1 in the Extended Capabilities element and the HE Capabilities element.

-A non-AP STA that supports (#3311)channel usage and is not associated to an AP prior to using a noninfrastructure BSS(#3349) or an off channel TDLS direct link may transmit a Probe Request frame including both Supported Operating Classes and Channel Usage elements.
-A non-AP STA supporting (#3311)channel usage may send a Channel Usage Request frame at any time after association to the AP that supports the use of (#3311)channel usage to request the (#3311)channel usage information for supported operating classes. (#1024)A non-AP STA that transmits a Channel Usage Request frame shall set the Usage Mode field of the Channel Usage element to 2 if it requests assistance to setup a noninfrastructure BSS(#3349) on an off-channel that does not have any infrastructure BSSs operated by any AP that belongs to the ESS of its associated AP.
+A non-AP STA that supports (#3311)channel usage and is not associated to an AP prior to using a channel-usage-aidableBSS(#3349) or an off channel TDLS direct link may transmit a Probe Request frame including both Supported Operating Classes and Channel Usage elements.
+A non-AP STA supporting (#3311)channel usage may send a Channel Usage Request frame at any time after association to the AP that supports the use of (#3311)channel usage to request the (#3311)channel usage information for supported operating classes. (#1024)A non-AP STA that transmits a Channel Usage Request frame shall set the Usage Mode field of the Channel Usage element to 2 if it requests assistance to setup a channel-usage-aidable BSS(#3349) on an off-channel that does not have any infrastructure BSSs operated by any AP that belongs to the ESS of its associated AP.
 Otherwise, the non-AP STA shall set the Usage Mode field of the Channel Usage element to (#4337)0, 1 or 3.(#3145)

-(#1024)A non-AP STA that supports channel usage and has the TWT Requester Support subfield set to 1 (#3391)in the HE Capabilities element that it transmits, may negotiate (#3150)a peer-to-peer TWT schedule with its associated AP, (#3155)to indicate up the service period, and optionally the channel operation, of a noninfrastructure BSS(#3349) or an off-channel TDLS direct link, by transmitting a Channel Usage Request frame that includes TWT Elements and Timeout Interval Element fields, if the AP has the (#3022)(#3150)Peer-to-peer TWT Support field set to 1 in the Extended Capabilities element.
+(#1024)A non-AP STA that supports channel usage and has the TWT Requester Support subfield set to 1 (#3391)in the HE Capabilities element that it transmits, may negotiate (#3150)a peer-to-peer TWT schedule with its associated AP, (#3155)to indicate up the service period, and optionally the channel operation, of a channel-usage-aidable BSS(#3349) or an off-channel TDLS direct link, by transmitting a Channel Usage Request frame that includes TWT Elements and Timeout Interval Element fields, if the AP has the (#3022)(#3150)Peer-to-peer TWT Support field set to 1 in the Extended Capabilities element.
 Each TWT element carried in the TWT Elements field includes a single Individual TWT Parameter Set field whose subfields shall be set as described in 26.8.2 (Individual TWT agreements) (#3155)and 9.4.2.198 (TWT element) except that the TWT Group Assignment subfield shall be set to zero and the Responder PM Mode subfield, the Trigger subfield, the Flow Type subfield, and the TWT Channel subfield shall be reserved.
 Each TWT element in the TWT Elements field applies to all the Channel Entry subfields of the Channel Usage Elements field.
 The non-AP STA may indicate the lifetime of the requested peer-to-peer TWT agreement in the Timeout Interval Value field of the TIE that it includes in the Channel Usage Request frame and shall set the Timeout Interval Type field to 5. (#3155)